Alcohol and Its Effects on Body, Brain, and Health

 Policy reports show that even what many consider “moderate” drinking carries health risks, including higher odds of developing liver disease, cancer, injuries, and all-cause mortality.
 This holds true even in amounts at or below official guidelines, which is at most 1-2 drinks per day for adults.

-The World Health Organization has declared that there is "no safe level of alcohol consumption", including for cancer risk.
 Even light drinking is associated with harmful effects, such as a higher risk of weight gain, diabetes, and breast cancer.

-What's worse, “Alcohol has a greater impact on the health of people who smoke, have poor diets, engage in low physical activity, are obese, have hepatitis infection, or have a family history of specific diseases than it would on other individuals,” says a recent report by the Substance Abuse and Mental Health Services Administration.
+“Alcohol has a greater impact on the health of people who smoke, have poor diets, engage in low physical activity, are obese, have hepatitis infection, or have a family history of specific diseases than it would on other individuals,” says a recent report by the Substance Abuse and Mental Health Services Administration.

 Alcohol in Biblical Times vs. Today